 What are Country Style Ribs?

 But what if you don't have all day to cook your ribs?
-Making them in the pressure cooker is the best way to get the same tender, shredded pork result in a fraction of the time!
+Making these boneless ribs in the pressure cooker is the best way to get the same tender, shredded pork result in a fraction of the time!

 What's the Difference Between Spare Ribs and Country Style Ribs?